rsonger/software-engineering-lab/_posts/2025-04-16-drawing-shapes.md

 ## Using Vertex Buffers

-Recall from [`test_2_2.py`](/software-engineering-lab/notes/windows-points/#rendering-in-the-application) that the **application stage** of the graphics pipeline creates **vertex buffer objects** (VBOs) in memory, stores data in those buffers, and associates vertex buffers with shader variables.
+Recall from [`test_2_2.py`](/software-engineering-lab/notes/windows-points/#rendering-in-the-application) that the **application stage** of the graphics pipeline creates **vertex buffer objects** (VBOs) in memory, stores data in those buffers, and associates shader program variables with data in those vertex buffers.
 These associations are then stored in a **vertex array object** (VAO) which is bound for use by the GPU.
 We had a single VAO in `test_2_2.py` but did not use any buffers with it.
 This time we will prepare an `Attribute` class which automatically binds vertex buffers, uploads data to them, and links them to shader variables so the shader can access the data.

 Here is an outline of the class and the OpenGL functions it will use: